 When driving around town, it is really rare to spot an advertisement or promotion consisting of an electric vehicle, or at least the benefits of owning one.
 Car buyers in the country still tend to opt for practical options which usually use an internal combustion engine (ICE).
 This is one of the few subtle reasons why EVs are still yet to storm the Philippine market.

 Most Filipinos are still unaware as to if they can buy electric cars in the Philippines, at least legally.
 For this reason, read on as we have listed down everything you need to know about owning an electric car and what are the options the local auto market is offering including their prices.

 I. Can I register an electric car locally?

 So, what is the real stand of EVs in the country?
 If we take a look at the government instituted Executive Order 488, it states that the government is authorized to modify the existing rates of import duty of hybrid and electric cars.
 This includes the components, parts, and accessories for the assembly of the EVs.

 In other words, the importation of electric cars in the Philippines is not illegal.
 In fact, EO 488 states that hybrid and electric vehicles can help improve the energy efficiency of transportation in the country.

 Now this explains why some vehicles of the electric automotive company giant, Tesla, can be seen in the streets of the Philippines.
 Driving one of these Tesla units in the country sure is a treat, especially for those who are longing for Tesla to be brought here.

 Hyundai's HD50S Modern Jeepney Class 3

 Well, you might ask, how about the Land Transportation Office (LTO)?
 What does the agency say about this matter?
 Can I register an electric car in the Philippines?
 The short answer: yes.

 With the country’s initiative to replace old jeeps with E-Jeeps, the registration of electric vehicles has already been operationalized.
-LTO said that it approves the registration of EVs under some few and apparent conditions.
+LTO said that it approves the registration of EVs under a few and apparent conditions.